EvanHofmeister/NIH-UMLS-RxNorm-Instructions/readme.md

 | 2 | Table_scripts_mysql_rxn.sql     | Creates and loads tables                                          |
 | 3 | Load_scripts_mysql_rxn_unix.sql | Loads data from .rrf files                                        |
 | 4 | Indexes_mysql_rxn.sql           | Adds indexes to database tables                                   |

+To avoid having to set a path to the data, simply copy these four files to the directory that contains the `.rrf` data files:

+`
+~/RxNorm_full_05012023/rrf
+`
 ---
 ### CREATE DATABASE
 first we need to create a MySql database to store the data.
 To do this, open terminal and run the below bash commands